dream-gcm/dream-docker/2025-05-12_tuto-install-participants.md

 **Purpose:**
 * __This tutorial provides  instructions to install a ready-to-use environment to run the DREAM model__.
 * This environment (including fortran compiler, netcdf libraries, python  and all what you need) is provided throught a Docker container that you will run on your own machine.
-Note that this Docker image is in open acces but  does not contain the model code itself, that we will  download from the DREAM github (_authorized members only_ - if you're not yet pârt of the group, please contact us).
+Note that the Docker image is in open acces but  does not contain the model code itself, that we will  download from the DREAM github (_authorized members only_ - if you're not yet pârt of the group, please contact us).
 * This tutorial takes you step-by-step to:
     1. download the DREAM model code and tools needed for this workshop,
     2. download the Docker Desktop app and install install it,